Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 As such, if your bird feeder is too close to natural foliage nearby, this may provide access routes for predators to reach the birds.

-For example, if your bird feeder is too close to a tree, snakes are easily able to climb the tree and reach down and attack the birds feeding at your bird feeder.
+For example, if your bird feeder is too close to a tree, snakes can easily climb the tree, reach down, and attack the birds feeding at your bird feeder.

 Any smart bird will not even go near that feeder!